 Fishing in the Red Sea, Saudi Arabia

-The Red Sea, Surrounded by Six Countries
+Map Of The Red Sea, Surrounded by Six Countries

 The Red Sea is Special

-So what is so special about the Red Sea?
+What is so special about the Red Sea?

-Another reason the Red Sea is special is its high salinity level of about 40 ‰.
+Another reason why the Red Sea is special is its high salinity level of about 40 ‰.
 This is higher than the world average (of 35 ‰) by about 14% and is due to the followings:

 - The countries that border the Red Sea are mainly desert countries (Saudi Arabia, Yemen, Egypt, Sudan, Eritrea, and Djibouti) that produce no significant rivers that run into the sea.